jkugalde/Anet-A8-Upgrade/README.md

 To hold the electronics the idea is to add a sheet of acrylic with mounting holes in the bottom face of the frame, but that will be done with the rest of the enclosure, so for now i will use the original parts of the anet where the electronics is mounted on, which attach really fine to the T-Slots and make everything easier, except for the inaccesibility of the SD port... well, is not difficult to make new holes to put the board closer to the edge or just USB print meanwhile.

+I also reused one of the acrylic panels to hold the LCD.

 <img src="/images/electronics.png" width="500">

 # Manufacturing

 ## Disassembly

-All the acrylyc frame was dispossed with the exception of the side panels which have holes to mount the motherboard or the power source, and will serve this purpose once again until i get the enclosure done.
-I also used the acrylic part that hold the LCD, but is not necessary.
+All the acrylyc frame was dispossed with the exception of the panels mentioned before.

-All the other important parts were used, but the bearings that tightens the y belt were replaced with a proper GT2-16 idle pulley.
+All the other important parts were used, but the bearings that tightens the y belt were replaced with a proper GT2-16 idle pulley, which is also a good idea for the x belt, but there is not enough room.

 ## Cutting the profiles